valtimo-platform/valtimo-documentation/release-notes/major11/11.2.0/valtimo-frontend-libraries.md

 * **Send along timezone offset with every HTTP request**

   All HTTP request sent from the client now include a `X-Timezone-Offset` header, which contains the user's timezone offset (compared to UTC).
-The back-end now uses this offset to return the correct results when searching cases by date.
+The back-end libraries now use this offset to return the correct results when searching cases by date.

 ## Breaking changes